aesawy83-ai/FMP-Group-2/README.md

 # Project Objective

 Façade inspection in existing buildings is often:

 - labor intensive
 - visually subjective
 - difficult to scale
-- weakly documented across time
+- weakly documented over time

-This project explores how **computer vision + object detection** can support a more scalable and evidence-driven inspection workflow.
+This project explores how **computer vision + object detection** can support a more scalable and evidence-driven façade inspection workflow.

-The objective is to automatically detect and localize visible façade defects from images so the results can later be linked to:
+The objective is to automatically detect and localize visible façade defects from images so the outputs can later support:

 - condition registers
 - BIM elements
 - maintenance prioritization